emtee40/iNPUTmice/README.md

 ```

 If the receiving application has been uninstalled or if the application has unregistered itself from the Push Distributor the client will respond with in IQ-error `item-not-found`.
 When receiving an `item-not-found` as a response to a push the Push Provider should consider the endpoint as revoked.
 (Stateless providers might need to add the endpoint to a revocation list until it expires naturally.)

+In the unlikely event of a `feature-not-implemented` response the Push Provider SHOULD also consider the endpoint as revoked.
+All other IQ errors (especially `service-unavailable`) SHOULD be considered temporary.